 About iQ NewLand House

 Get a taste of luxury living in Nottingham with iQ NewLand House.
-This student accommodation offers a wide range of studio rooms and two-bed apartments.
+This student accommodation in Nottingham offers a wide range of studio rooms and two-bed apartments.
 Irrespective of your room choice, you can expect a WiFi connection, a bed and a wardrobe in every room.
-Communal amenities at iQ NewLand House include social events, a garden, a communal area, a study area, contents insurance, a CCTV security system and 24/7 dedicated.
+Communal amenities at iQ NewLand House include social events, a garden, a communal area, a study area, contents insurance, a CCTV security system and 24/7 dedication.
 What’s more, Nottingham Trent University and the University of Nottingham are just a few minutes away.
 With iQ NewLand House offering so much, we bet you think that the price tag is a bargain!

 £145 – £220/week

 2. iQ NewTown House

 Maid Marian Way, Nottingham NG1 6GQ, United Kingdom